-The site is part of Dorset County Farm's estate, with many of the older buildings in a poor state of repair due to fire damage.
+The site is part of a county farm, with many of the older buildings in a poor state of repair due to fire damage.
 However most of the older buildings are structurally sound and would lend themselves to conversion.

 The more modern farm buildings are of no architectural merit.